cronologic-de/ug_ndigo6g/source/functionality/adc_modes.rst

 :cpp:member:`ndigo6g12_configuration::sample_averaging`.

 - :code:`sample_averaging == false`: The digitized samples are output
-  as separate packages (the number of which depends on the selected mode).
+  as separate packets (the number of which depends on the selected mode).
 - :code:`sample_averaging == true`: The average of the digitized
-  samples is calculated and output as one single package.
+  samples is calculated and output as one single packet.

-Using the same trigger setting on all ADCs, can be used to reduce noise by averaging the four channels.
+Using the same trigger settings on all ADCs can be used to reduce noise by averaging the four channels.
 To deal with complex triggering conditions, different trigger settings on each of the ADCs can be used.